 What is it?

-Chlamydia is caused by a type of bacteria called Chlamydia trachomatis and it is the most common bacterial sexually transmitted infection in the UK with 229,411 cases in 2019.
+Chlamydia is caused by a type of bacteria called Chlamydia trachomatis and it is the most common bacterial sexually transmitted infection in the UK

 How do I get it?